commmpotte/users_test_back/README.md

 - npm or yarn installed
 - A text editor or an integrated development environment (IDE)

+## Project Structure

+The project structure is organized as follows:

+- `app.js`: Entry point of the application.
+- `controllers/`: Handles the business logic.
+- `models/`: Defines the MongoDB data models.
+- `validators/`: Request validation rules.
+- `utils/`: Utility functions.
+- `tests/`: Contains test cases.

+## API Endpoints

+- POST `/users/register`: Register a new user.
+- POST `/users/login`: User login.
+- GET `/users`: Get a list of users.
+- GET `/users/:id`: Get a specific user by ID.
+- PUT `/users/:id`: Update a user's details.
+- DELETE `/users/:id`: Delete a user.

+## Validation Rules

+The API enforces the following validation rules using Express Validator:

+- `username`: Must be a string, max 150 characters, and match the pattern `^[\w.@+-]+$`.
+- `password`: Must be a string, between 8 and 128 characters, and contain at least one uppercase letter and one digit.
+- `firstName` and `lastName`: Must be strings with a minimum length of 3 characters.

+## Error Handling

+The API uses custom error handling middleware to respond with meaningful error messages and status codes.

+## Authentication

+User authentication is implemented using JSON Web Tokens (JWT).
+Users are required to log in to access protected routes.

+## Database

+The API stores user data in a MongoDB database.
+It uses Mongoose to define the data schema and interact with the database.

 ## Installation

 1. Clone the repository: